-Clearly documenting procedures has become increasingly more important for both physicians and hospitals, especially with the much greater specificity of ICD-10 when compared to ICD-9.
+Clearly documenting procedures has become increasingly more important for both physicians and hospitals.
 A thorough description of a patient’s primary and all secondary diagnoses in that patient’s history and physical (H&P) along with detailed procedure dictation is the only way to ensure that a patient’s discharge is assigned to the appropriate MS-DRG and to ensure appropriate reimbursement.
 Documentation is also critical for any post-procedure audit by a payer such as CMS with the Recovery Audit Contractors (RACs).

 Request for Prior Authorization